 Energy consumption around the world continues to rise.
 In fact, it’s expected to grow by nearly 50% by 2040.
-That’s why as far back as 2001, SC Johnson was working to add new sources into our renewable energy mix.
+That is why as far back as 2001, SC Johnson was working to add new sources into our renewable energy mix.
 To safeguard the planet, reduce our footprint, and keep costs down, we knew alternative sources of energy would be a valuable investment.

-Now, more than 15 years later, we have 10 renewable energy initiatives around the world, employing the use of wind energy, solar, waste palm shells, rice husks, and even rubbish.
+Now, more than 15 years later, we have 10 renewable energy initiatives around the world, employing the use of wind energy, solar, waste palm shells, rice husks and even rubbish.
 Today, a third of our global energy use comes from renewable sources.

 Wind energy is SC Johnson’s biggest renewable energy investment.
-As of 2017, three of our manufacturing sites run on 100% wind energy – those in Bay City, Michigan; Mijdrecht, Netherlands; and Gorzow, Poland.
+As of 2019, three of our manufacturing sites run on 100% wind energy – those in Bay City, Michigan; Mijdrecht, Netherlands; and Gorzow, Poland.
 Two other sites, in the United States and Mexico, get a portion of their power from wind.

 In 2009, we powered up our first company-owned wind turbine at Mijdrecht, which is home to our largest European manufacturing site, known as Europlant.
-The 80-meter tall turbine generates about half the energy needed to run the three million square foot-site, while the remaining energy is purchased wind power.
+The 80-metre tall turbine generates about half the energy needed to run the three million square foot-site, while the remaining energy is purchased wind power.

 While the use of wind energy is a major focus of our renewable energy efforts, we use other technologies too.

 In Surabaya, Indonesia, we launched a biofuel programme in 2012 using waste rice husks.
 These are used as a fuel source for heating water used in mosquito coil production.
 This biofuel initiatives in Indonesia cut more than 7,000 metric tons of greenhouse gas emissions annually due to the fossil fuel use we avoid.